 - Introduce vegetables slowly, one at a time.
 If they cause diarrhea, stop feeding them immediately.

 - Rabbits under 12 weeks have sensitive stomachs so introduce all new foods very gradually from 12 weeks.
 This prevents diarrhea which can be fatal at a young age.

-- Avoid pellets with dried fruits, nuts, grains and colored pieces which are high in fat, sugar, and salt.
+- Avoid pellets with dried fruits, nuts, grains and colored pieces that are high in fat, sugar, and salt.

 - Choose pellets with high fiber content (>15%) and less protein than fiber.

 - Refer to feeding instructions on the bag.

 - Overfeeding of pellets is a common cause of obesity in older rabbits.

 Treats and fruit